 1. Simply eliminating life-threatening risks

 Most significantly, deworming your kitten is necessary since an infection can have a severe influence on your cat’s health.
 Infusion of worms can be highly life-threatening when left unaddressed.
 Worms become more intricate in older cats, affecting their overall health.
 They may develop anaemia or get dehydrated as a result of vomiting and diarrhoea.
 Felines can have many worms in their guts that they can not pass through, resulting in an intestinal blockage, which can be deadly.
 Not only it is necessary to treat your cat for worms, but it is also crucial for the members of your household.
 It’s important to remember that people can catch many of the same parasites as pets.
+Additionally, purchasing cat health insurance can help you alleviate vet and deworming-related expenses.
+Bivvy offers affordable coverage that protects your cat in case of accidents or illness.
+Some coverage options can help you pay for deworming, flea and tick prevention, and vaccinations.
+This ensures your cat remains healthy and parasite free.

 2. Shielding kitties